10 Best ABA Practice Management Software: Enterprise Practices

 For both the practice management and data collection/clinical tools, the cost is $45/staff per month, again with the 100 license minimum (or $40/staff for 250+ licenses and $30 for 500+ licenses).
 Adding on the parent portal costs $8 per family for a minimum of 100 licenses, $5 per family for 250+ licenses and $3/family for 500+ licenses.

-7. NPAWorks by CodeMetro – Best for scheduling multi-site teams
+7. NPAWorks by CodeMetro – Best ABA practice management software for enterprise practices scheduling multi-site teams

 The Scheduling Genie in NPAWorks allows granular criteria such as credentials, skills, needs and preferences to match staff and clients.
 Teams can be created across clinics accordingly with NPA Teams.
 This tool allows consistency for learners and staff across offices while making schedule large multi-site staff teams easier.